 April 1st, of each year for matriculation in May of the following year.

 Entire Program Cost of CRNA School at Saint Mary’s University.

 Tuition at most schools increases each academic year.
 Over the duration of the program, expect to pay a tuition that is 5% to 15% higher than what is shown here.

 Cost of Tuition: $35,840

 *This includes the cost of books, supplies, test fees, application fee and miscellaneous school expenses.

 Small class size.

 Number of Applicants

-Anywhere from 3-4 times the number of available spots in the program.
+Anywhere from 3-6 times the number of available spots in the program and number of applicants.

 CRNA Program Summary